 Unfortunately, there aren't any Jeeps that seem to be immune to the death wobble.
-Every model, every year, and is likely to continue to happen.
+Every model from every year has reported death wobble incidents.
 Even if you leave your Wrangler “stock” you aren’t actually protected against the death wobble.
 Since the overall construction of the Jeep Wrangler hasn't really changed much over the years, it makes sense that the death wobble would continue to affect Wranglers, even the new JL and JK!
 At the end of the day, the death wobble comes for all.

 What To Do When You Experience Death Wobble

 This is a “when” and not an “if.”
 It’s best to prepare for the eventuality of death wobble happening at some point.

 Keep a light grip on the steering wheel.
 As it shakes, it may be tempting to clamp down and hold on, but this can hurt your hands and won’t stop the wobble.

 Slow down.
 Death wobble typically occurs at faster speeds, so slowing down sometimes helps reduce the wobbling.

 Finally, the only thing you can really do is stop and pull over.
 It’s the safest option until you find out what’s causing the death wobble and address it.